moaminsharifi/subtitle-flow/README.md

 - 🔄 **Undo/Redo** - Never lose your work with comprehensive history (planned feature)

 ### AI-Powered Tools
-- 🤖 **Automatic Transcription** - Generate subtitles using OpenAI Whisper or Groq API models.
+- 🤖 **Automatic Transcription** - Generate subtitles using OpenAI Whisper, Groq, or AvalAI API models.
 - 🚀 **Groq API Support** - Leverage fast and potentially free transcription tiers with your Groq API key.
+- 💠 **AvalAI Support** - Utilize AvalAI's transcription services with your AvalAI API key.
-- 🌍 **60+ Languages** - Support for major world languages via OpenAI.
+- 🌍 **60+ Languages** - Support for major world languages via OpenAI, Groq, and AvalAI.
 - 🔧 **Segment Regeneration** - Fix specific parts without starting over.
+- 🇹 **One-Click Translation (Coming Soon)** - Translate subtitles from their original language to all supported languages with a single click.
+- ⚙️ **Expanded API Support (Coming Soon)** - Support for OpenRouter and Gemini API, expanding your choices for AI-powered features.

 ### User Experience
 - 🎨 **Dark/Light Themes** - Comfortable editing in any environment